Editor’s note: This article was last updated in 2020 and has since been updated for accuracy.

-While the tool is very useful overall, it often feels as if some of the features available at higher subscription levels should really be standard elements of the tool, just in the interest of good UX.
-For example, custom branding is only available at the $500/month Pro level, which is why you’ll often notice that sites using Drift have a small notice at the bottom of their chat boxes that says “We’re ⚡ by Drift.”
+While Drift is very useful overall, it often feels as if some of the features available at higher subscription levels should really be standard elements of the tool, just in the interest of good UX.

-Bluecore is a retail marketing platform that allows eCommerce marketers create and distribute personalized, triggered emails.
-The platform is popular among a variety of retail brands such as Steve Madden, Starbucks, and Crocs.
-It’s site isn’t quite as informative as it could be so to really get a feel for it, we recommend reaching out to Bluecore for a free demo!
+Bluecore is a retail marketing platform that allows eCommerce marketers to create and distribute personalized, triggered emails.
+The platform is popular among a variety of retail brands, such as Steve Madden, Starbucks, and Crocs.
+The site isn’t quite as informative as it could be, so we recommend reaching out to Bluecore for a free demo.

 Key or Notable Features

-Bluecore offers the typical email marketing tools that you would expect from a full email marketing platform, however, there’s definitely a strong vein of data-reliance that results in a few other features designed to really drive sales and increase revenue.
-For example, Bluecore allows users to setup predictive audiences based on pre-built, retail specific predictive models that utilize your data to create segments based on product affinity, likelihood to take actions, lifecycle stage and lifetime value.
+Bluecore offers the typical email marketing tools that you would expect from an email marketing platform; however, the strong reliance on data results in a few other features designed to really drive sales and increase revenue.
+For example, Bluecore allows users to set up predictive audiences based on pre-built, retail-specific predictive models that utilize your data to create segments based on product affinity, likelihood to take actions, lifecycle stage, and lifetime value.

-Bluecore also allows users to build out personalized marketing campaigns with multiple, cross-channel touches – all within a single campaign workflow so you can guide your customers towards purchase across various channels.
+Bluecore also allows users to build out personalized marketing campaigns with multiple, cross-channel touches — all within a single campaign workflow — so you can guide your customers toward purchase across various channels.